 Start moving before you’re ready

-Coming up with business ideas doesn’t happen in a vacuum, and it doesn’t happen when you are standing still.
+Coming up with online business ideas doesn’t happen in a vacuum, and it doesn’t happen when you are standing still.
 As you try out ideas, start things, shut things down, and pivot, you move closer to your new business idea.

 Deciding what business to start is like jumping onto a merry-go-round — you don’t want to be standing still when you make the leap, or you could lose an arm.